WangHaiYang874/stokes2d/readme.md

 - [X] using `gmres` instead of `np.linalg.solve`
 - [ ] redesign the geometric objects,

-  - [ ] make them sampler obeying the $5h$-rule is obeyed given a $\epsilon <= 5h$.
+  - [X] make them sampler obeying the $5h$-rule is obeyed given a $\epsilon <= 5h$.
-  - [ ] make them carrying the initial conditions of velocity:
+  - [X] make them carrying the initial conditions of velocity:

-    - [ ] for non-cap geometry, it will be simply all zeros
+    - [X] for non-cap geometry, it will be simply all zeros
-    - [ ] for cap geometry, it will need to be assigned a flux and then have a boolean for inlet or outlet.
+    - [X] for cap geometry, it will need to be assigned a flux and then have a boolean for inlet or outlet.
   - [ ] for closed geometry, or the standard pieces

+    - [ ] nodes and edges

+      - [ ] nodes are the center of flows
+        - [ ] position of the nodes
+        - [ ] out_normal direction of the flow
-    - [ ] specifically include the points/path of integration in it for the evaluation of pressure difference, or simply gives its the rule of integration.
+        - [ ] radius of the flow
-    - [ ] specifically include the points on its corners to make sure that it will be matchable in the grid of the game. this needs to ignore the caps, which are artificial math construct for smoothness.
+      - [ ] edges
+        - [ ] for $n $ nodes, there are going to be $n-1$ edges representing the flows that can generate all possible flows.
+        - [ ] the pressure drop for edges with unit flux should be computed. the pressure drop should actually be a $(n-1),(n-1)$ matrix, wtf. this is too complicated...
-    - [ ] specifically include the points that velocity needs to be evaluated inside the geometry
+        - [ ] the velocity field should also be computed. for plotting the graph.
+        - [ ] the edges are undirected in the sense that $p_1\to p_2$ and $p_2\to p_1$ are two edges exists automatically, but the pressure drop will have a sign.
-    - [ ] give a specific criterion to check if a point is in that geometry: is this really necessary? no
+    - [ ] give a specific criterion to check if a point is in that geometry.
     - [ ] plotting

       - [ ] have a method for plotting the velocity field using perhaps imshow
       - [ ] have a method for plotting the actual boundary of the geometry using a not-so-thin balck line.
+      - [ ] i can also plot vector field and stream line with number.
+How surprising.
 - [ ] store every data of the standard pieces. the data needs to include

   - [ ] solver( or solvers for geometry with multiple inlets/outlets)

     - [ ] given fluxed at inlets and outlets, it should be able to compute the pressure difference, the velocity field
-  - [ ] infact, the pressure difference and velocity field should be precomputed and taken linear combinations
+- [ ] removing scipy.

   - [ ] package the gaussian quadrature rules from scipy into something like a json file?
 Perhaps I need $n=16,32,64,\cdots 4096$.
-- [ ] removing scipy.
 - [ ] things to think about

-  - [ ] how to use matplotlib with pygame
+- [X] how to use matplotlib with pygame
 - [ ] the coordinate system of pygame is stupid.
 Can I change that? [see stacks overflow](https://stackoverflow.com/questions/10167329/change-the-position-of-the-origin-in-pygame-coordinate-system#:~:text=Is%20it%20possible%20to%20change%20the%20coordinate%20system,and%20use%20it%20just%20before%20drawing%20any%20object.).

 ## maybe later